kalendar/assessments/srl/strategies/managing_environment/high-summary.md

-Your responses to the survey indicate that you **frequently** try to limit enviornmental distractions and disurptions when completing your schoolwork.
-This is a very important skill to help you stay focused and attentive when doing your work.
+Your responses to the survey indicate that you **frequently** limit environmental distractions when completing your schoolwork.
+This is a very important skill because it helps you stay focused and attentive which, in turn, makes your work get done faster and better.

-Please read the **strategies** below for additional ideas about how to **manage your study environment**.
+Here are some of the most useful strategies for **managing your study environment**:

-1. Set rules for others in your house about "do not disturb" times.
+1. Set rules about "do not disturb" times for others in your house .
 2. Turn off your cell phone and other technology.
-3. Identify 2-3 comfortable and quiet places so that you have multiple options to do your work.
+3. Identify 2-3 comfortable and quiet places so that you have multiple options.